tudorleu/button/README.md

 ## Installation

 The project is set up according to the Go standards, so commands such as `go install` and `go build` should work.
+You may need to install some dependencies, which `godep` might help with.

 The port on which the server starts is taken from an environment variable, so after building, start with: `PORT=1234 button`.